anastr/SpeedView/README.md

 </table>

 ## TODO
-* build start animation.
+* build start the animation.
 * add fuel gauge component.
 * build new custom speedometer.

-your `pull request` is always Welcome, please review the **[rules of contribution](https://github.com/anastr/SpeedView/blob/master/CONTRIBUTING.md)** to make useful change.
+your `pull request` is always Welcome, please review the **[rules of contribution](https://github.com/anastr/SpeedView/blob/master/CONTRIBUTING.md)** to make the useful change.

 ## Coming Soon ...
-I will try to draw this Speedometer. if you have any idea, image, template please **open new issue** and give me the image , and i well try to add it to the Library.
+I will try to draw this Speedometer. if you have any idea, image, template please **open new issue** and give me the image, and i will try to add it to the Library.

 <img src="/images/new2.png" width="30%" /> <img src="/images/new3.png" width="30%" />